someretical/DuneEpigraphs/README.md

 ## Printing

-For best results, print the file named ``print.pdf`` on double sided A4 paper.
+For best results, print the file named ``print_dune_epigraphs.pdf`` on double sided A4 paper.
 I would then recommend binding it to make it a proper book.

+The ``compressed_dune_epigraphs.pdf`` version is suitable for eBook viewing.

 ## Compiling

 There are no special requirements for compiling.
-You might have to install the `fourier` package manually as it doesn't come with most basic TeX distributions.